gopher-fleece/gleece-docs/src/pages/gleece-article.md

 ### API Consumers

-Let's examine the API consuming ecosystem.
-What are the drawbacks of simply exposing a REST API and allowing the frontend or other services to use fetch (or curl, or any HTTP client tool) to interact with the API endpoints?
+Let's examine the API consumer ecosystem:

+What drawbacks arise from simply exposing a RESTful API endpoint and letting frontend applications or other services interact with it using basic HTTP tools?

-There are several significant issues, among them:
+There are several significant challenges, including:

+    * Models Duplication – The API provider declares interfaces, types, or classes to model data, and every consumer must re-declare them.
-- *Models Duplication* - While in the API source creating interfaces/types/classes to model data, each consuming service must declare these again.
-When the model changes, you need to update all these "mirrors" across all services.
-This becomes a maintenance nightmare when your API is substantial and consumed across multiple teams and technologies.
+	When the model changes, updating these "mirrors" across all consumers becomes a maintenance nightmare—especially when the API is used by multiple teams and technologies.

-- *Runtime API Mismatches* - Mistakes are inevitable.
-When someone modifies an API and accidentally overlooks updating one of the consumers, everything might appear fine during the build process - until it surfaces as a runtime bug.

-- *Documentation Drift* - Similar to the previous point, maintaining documentation for a live product often results in outdated information.
-Keeping documentation synchronized with each tiny new feature addition becomes increasingly challenging.
+    * Runtime API Mismatches – Mistakes are inevitable.
+When an API is modified and one or more consumers aren’t updated accordingly, issues can remain dormant until they eventually manifest at runtime, causing unexpected and disruptive production failures.

+    * Documentation Drift – As changes are made, documentation often drifts out of sync, particularly in live, enterprise environments.
+	Keeping docs fully synchronized with each and every change quickly becomes both challenging and time-consuming.

-- *Repeated Boilerplate* - APIs typically require common behaviors that must be duplicated for each API consumer and call when using a "naked" HTTP client.
+    * Repeated Boilerplate – API calls typically require common behaviors that must be duplicated for each consumer and endpoint when using a bare-bones HTTP client approach.

 ### API Source